Panasonic G9 vs ZS100

 Studio photographers will appreciate that the Panasonic G9 (unlike the ZS100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The G9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the ZS100 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the ZS100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the ZS100 was succeeded by the Panasonic ZS200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the G9 and ZS100 can be found, respectively, in the Panasonic G9 Manual (free pdf) or the online Panasonic ZS100 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Panasonic G9 and the Panasonic ZS100?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.